beaterblank/SplitWise/README.md

 Windows   - refer this link https://firebase.google.com/docs/cli

-Run the app with
+Run the from the directory app/

-`python3 app/main.py`
+`python3 wise_split.py`